MicrosoftDocs/powerbi-docs/articles/powerbi-learning-0-3-dashboards-cloud-services.md

    ms.author="davidi"/>

 # A quick look at the Power BI service
-The previous topic introduced you to **Power BI Desktop**.
 As we learned, the common flow of work in Power BI is to create a report in Power BI Desktop, publish it to the Power BI service, then share it with others so they can view it in the service or on a mobile app.

 Some people begin in the Power BI service, though, so let's take a quick look at the service, and learn about an easy and popular way to quickly create visuals in Power BI: *content packs*.